-must go beyond merely giving the people what you have found they want from public opinion surveys.
+For both broadcasters and politicians, leadership must go beyond merely giving the people what you have found they want from public opinion and rating surveys.

-Surely our knowledge of human psychology and the behavioral sciences can carry us further than improved techniques for selling patent medicines, automobiles and cosmetics.
+Surely our knowledge of psychology and the behavioral sciences can carry us further than improved techniques for selling patent medicines, automobiles and cosmetics.

-If, minute for minute, greater talent, resources and energy go into the design and production of television commercials than into program content, the viewers perception of the realities of our society are going to be blurred and diminished.
+If, minute for minute, greater talent, resources and energy go into the design and production of television commercials than into program content, the viewers perception of the realities of our society will necessarily be distorted.